oyhub/Semester-Project-2/VALIDATION.md

 myValidationMessage: any;
 ```

-Build the form you need, with the validations that are necessary, for example:
+Build the form you need in ngOnInit, with the validations that are necessary, for example:
 ```js
     this.myForm = this.formBuilder.group({
       myInputOne: ['', [Validators.required, Validators.pattern('^[a-zA-Z]+$')]],